 Cons

-Multisignature (multisig) wallets require multiple keys to authorize a transaction - typically 2 of 3.
-You hold one key, a trusted company holds another, and the third is stored in a secure backup location.
-No single party can move the funds alone.
+A multisignature (multisig) wallet needs more than one key to approve a transaction - typically 2 of 3.
+You hold one key, a trusted company holds another, and the third sits in a secure backup.
+Because no single party can move the money alone, no single party can lose it for you or run off with it either.

-Services like Unchained and Casa offer collaborative custody with built-in inheritance protocols.
-When you die, your heirs work with the company using a pre-established verification process to access the Bitcoin.
-The company cannot steal the funds because they only hold one key.
-Your heirs cannot be locked out because the company cooperates.
+Services like Unchained and Casa offer this kind of shared custody with inheritance built in.
+When you die, your family works with the company through a verification process you set up in advance to reach the Bitcoin.
+The company cannot take the funds because they only hold one key, and your family cannot be locked out because the company helps them in.
+That is what makes this feel safe on both sides.

 Pros